Dr Abe V Rotor

 17. Among the legumes, mungo (Phaseolus radiatus) is best known.
 Generally, consumers of these products are unaware that they are doing a favor to the rice industry, particular during the lean months.

-18. Food management at home was subject required in the elementary a generation ago which was then called Home Economics.
+18. Food management at home was a subject required in the elementary a generation ago which was then called Home Economics.

 19. Save on food if you have less pets.
 This is a policy of China even to the present to save on food.